SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - Dark horse: Svelte & SvelteKit

 <!--
+- TITLE
 - Since this is my talk, I'm going to end with some of my personal picks
-  - Astro is a really interesting project that checks almost all of the boxes
+- First off, I think Astro is a really interesting project that checks almost all of the boxes
   - You could have a single repository that...
   - Generates static pages, server-renders content, and serves a SPA
   - Bonus: You get to use whatever front-end framework you want
     - You could even use more than one in the same project!
-    - (Probably don't do that)
+    - (Probably don't do that -- but you could!)
 - A safer bet might be to pick a meta-framework like Next or Remix
   - There are tons of documentation and examples out there for Next
-- A finally, if you're open to options other than React: I highly recommend checking out Svelte
+- And finally, if you're open to options other than React: I highly recommend checking out Svelte
   - SvelteKit has its quirks, but Svelte is my favorite way to author web apps
-  - It has a small bundles, fast interactions, and shaves off all of React's painful edges -->
+  - It has a small bundles, fast interactions, and shaves off all of React's painful edges -Next, we have...
+-->

 ---